Hiroshima pocket watch

 At Los Alamos secrecy was an obsession, of course.

 Most of the scientists knew what was going on

 , but that didn’t extend to soldiers and support technicians.

 Recruiters roamed factories looking for people that met almost laughably obfuscated requirements, such as the ability to operate a lathe on metal with particular properties.

 Those selected got orders to report to 109 East Palace Avenue in Santa Fe in civilian clothes.

 They discovered an ordinary business office behind an iron gate, containing a single female receptionist, Dorothy McKibben

-She verified their paperwork and sent them out the back, where a bus waited to take
+She verified their paperwork and sent them out the back, where a bus waited to take people to the mesa.

 Dinnerware from the army mess and community center

 Every road to the mesa was guarded by soldiers.